Cyclone Andrea

 Cyclone Andrea was an intense European windstorm that affected western and central Europe in early January 2012.

 Meteorological history

 Closely following Cyclone Ulli, Andrea, the first named storm of 2012 formed southwest of Iceland on 3 January, moving down into the North Sea, and affecting the United Kingdom, Netherlands, Denmark, and Germany.
 The storm impacted Western Europe through 9 January before dissipating.

 Naming

 All low-pressure areas that affect Europe are named by the Free University of Berlin.
 The Free University of Berlin have six lists of names which they use each year.
 Every even year they use female names, while every odd year they use male names.

+Just as Storm Friedhelm that occurred the preceding December had been dubbed Hurricane Bawbag in Scotland, Storm Andrea was dubbed Hurricane Fannybaws because of the obvious comparison that could be made between two severe storms occurring close together.

 Impacts

 British Isles

 Across the UK 100,000 homes were left without electricity.
 Widespread damage occurred in Nottinghamshire, with more than 900 homes left without power.
 The roofs of two houses were blown off in Lincolnshire, with many roads closed and fallen trees.

 The worst affected area was Southern Scotland where several weather stations reported their highest gust on record.
 More than 100,000 Scottish homes and businesses were left without electricity.
 Gusts of 102 mph were recorded in Edinburgh.